purestorage/pso-csi/pure-pso/README.md

 ## PSO use of StorageClass

-Whilst there are some default `StorageClass` definitions provided by the PSO installation, refer [here](../docs/custom-storageclasses.md) for more details on these default storage classes and how to create your own custom storage classes that can be used by PSO.
+There are some `StorageClass` definitions provided by the PSO installation.
+Refer [here](../docs/custom-storageclasses.md) for more details on these storage classes and how to create your own custom storage classes that can be used by PSO.

 ## Installation